Breakthrough Supported Employment: top tips for employers -

 Consider the physical environment

 Social situations can feel intense for people on the autism spectrum, especially when there’s pressure to keep eye contact or sit directly across from someone.
-A simple way to make things feel more relaxed is to sit at a 90-degree angle instead of directly facing them during an interview.
+You could make things feel more relaxed by sitting at a 90-degree angle instead of directly facing them during an interview.

 Be aware of disclosure